EyeSeeTea/d2-docker/README.md

 ### Start a DHIS2 instance

-Start a new container from a _dhis2-data_ image:
+Start a new container from a _dhis2-data_ base image:

 ```
 $ bin/d2-docker start eyeseetea/dhis2-data:2.30-sierra